Caceresenzo/idea/README.md

 # idea
-Cool project idea to make with @thegostisdead
+Cool project idea to make with @thegostisdead and @IronJulo

 ## Small Game Console Emulator